 5. Mazatzal Wilderness Area

-Located about an hour northeast of Phoenix near Payson, the Mazatzal Mountains were referred to as ‘the place with many deer’ in the language of the Native Americans who inhabited the area long before the settlers arrived.
+Just an hour northeast of Phoenix, near Payson, lies the magnificent Mazatzal Mountains.
+It’s fascinating to learn that these mountains were known as ‘the place with many deer’ in the language of the Native Americans who once called this area home.

 6. Deming Pioneer Park